yuliu0322/yuliu0322.github.io/_pages/research.md

 - Thermal management for food preservation
 - Sustainable storage technologies

-The appeal is doing more with less: keeping food cooler and fresher using only the materials themselves, not added energy.
+The appeal is doing more with less: keeping food cooler and fresher using only the materials themselves, not adding energy.

 <br>